Melitaea nevadensis

-Melitaea nevadensis is a species of butterfly of the family Nymphalidae.
+Melitaea nevadensis is a species of butterfly in the family Nymphalidae.

 Taxonomy

 The name nevadensis originally referred to a subspecies of Melitaea deione, and later of Melitaea athalia, found in the Spanish Sierra Nevada.

 At the beginning of the 21st century, molecular studies (mitochondrial DNA) have determined that the Melitaea athalia populations from southwestern Europe (mostly comprising subspecies M. a. celadussa, but also M. a. nevadensis) likely constitute a separate species from the nominal M. athalia that is widespread throughout the Palaearctic region.
 These butterflies are distinct genetically and morphologically in the structure of the genitalia.

 This newly identified species has been referred to as Melitaea nevadensis, Melitaea celadussa or Melitaea helvetica.

 Distribution

 Melitaea nevadensis replaces Melitaea athalia in the Iberian Peninsula, in southeastern France, western and southern Switzerland, and most of Italy.
 In France and Italy, the ranges of these two species are separated by a broad transition zone where the specimens have intermediate morphological features.